psych-ds/psychds-docs/docs/index.md

     - Summary of contents
     - Creation and modification records
-    - Essential context for interpretation and use
+    - Essential context regarding the provenance/design of the study

     ### Without Metadata: